-Stanislavsky’s System is a series of techniques to help actors develop natural performances.
-The late 19th century was a period of rapid change for the theater.
-Playwrights like Anton Chekov and Maxim Gorky were writing stories about everyday people, not gods and kings.
+Stanislavsky’s acting method is a series of training techniques designed to help actors create believable characters and develop natural performances.
+The late 19th century was a period of rapid change for the theater, and playwrights like Anton Chekov and Maxim Gorky were writing stories about everyday people, not gods and kings.
 These new stories required a new kind of acting, one that displayed a character’s interior life rather than their grandness.

 Stanislavsky developed many techniques for actors over his long career.
-Although his ideas about acting continued to evolve throughout his life, some core principles did emerge:
+Although his ideas about acting continued to evolve throughout his life, some core principles to the Stanislavky method did emerge:

 - The Magic “If”: This is probably the best-known Stanislavsky concept.
 He did not believe it was beneficial (or even possible) for an actor to truly believe that staged events were reality.
 Instead, he taught actors to put themselves in the characters' shoes and consider what they would do if they were in the character’s situation.
 The magic if makes the character’s motivations the same as the actor’s.